 2.5.4.
+Ties:

-Ties: A tie between two teams will be broken in accordance with the result of the match between those two teams.
+A tie between two teams will be broken in accordance with the result of the match between those two teams.
 Where that match has resulted in a tie in VPs, any difference in IMPs will decide.
-Where there is no difference in IMPs scored, the tie will be broken by total points scored in that match.
 If there should still be a tie, then the IMP quotient of all matches will be taken into consideration to break the tie.
 Where more than two teams have the same number of VPs the tie will be decided by the result of the matches between those teams.
 If one of the teams has defeated all the other teams involved, it will be ranked ahead of the others regardless of the number of VPs obtained.

-The other teams will be ranked according to the VPs obtained in the matches between them.
-If a further tie should still exist, the same rule will be applied as in the case of a tie between two teams.
+The other tied teams will be ranked according to the VPs obtained in the matches between them.
+If a further tie should still exist then the IMP quotient of all matches will be taken into consideration to break the tie.